Debtors Anonymous: Psychiatric categorization

 In the previous version of the American Psychiatric Association's diagnostic manual (DSM-IV-TR) and in the current version (DSM-V), indebtedness is not considered to be a disease.
 Neither version contains compulsive buying disorder, a condition similar to "compulsive debting", or any other spending-related issues as diagnostic categories.
 The DSM-IV-TR did contain a category for Impulse Control Disorders Not Otherwise Specified to diagnose impulse control problems that were not elsewhere in the manual.

 Terminology

 The phrase "terminal vagueness" describes a characteristic of compulsive debtors, a systematic avoidance of monitoring finances–including avoiding communication with creditors–leading to an overestimation or underestimation of account balances.
 An overestimation may result in incurring unsecured debt.
 "Clarity" is the opposite of vagueness, requiring a clear picture of how much money one has and owes, at any given time.
-DA encourages "awareness" of the cultural pervasiveness of debt and overspending.
-DA suggests members stay aware of manipulative advertising tactics as well as thoughts and feelings that trigger their desire to spend money.
+D.A. encourages "awareness" of the cultural pervasiveness of debt and overspending.
+D.A. suggests members stay aware of manipulative advertising tactics as well as thoughts and feelings that trigger their desire to spend money.